-[NOTE: All Pointers are volunteers and these are simply our own personal suggestions of places we enjoy visiting.]
+All Pointers are volunteers and these are our own personal suggestions of things we enjoy doing in Durham.

 Built in 1093, the Cathedral is an awe inspiring building occupying a majestic situation overlooking the River Wear.

 An exciting exhibition chronicling the history of the cathedral and Christianity in the region, with interactive displays and activities for all ages.
 Tours available, book online.

 Occupied since the 11th century, Durham Castle is part of Durham University and is home to students of University College.

 Guided tours only.
 Book online or at the Heritage Centre in Palace Green Library.
 Times vary during university terms and vacations.

 A small but fascinating local history museum.
 For a small charge you can do some interesting brass rubbing.

 The DLI Collection Gallery tells the history of the regiment through the stories of the soldiers who made it.

 Old Durham Gardens have existed for 350 years, originally as a private garden attached to a manor house.
 Today they are run by a voluntary group and can be reached via a pleasant walk along the river banks from Durham.
 Access by car is restricted.

 Hours vary, usually Thursdays and Sundays Easter to October.